 If you’re into the food truck scene, then keep an eye out for the bright red Querbeet food truck.
 You’ll find them at Christmas markets, festivals, events, and parked around the city.
 They have fantastic ratatouille, falafel, and couscous.

-This ultra-hip vegan cafe located in the heart of our university district is known for its sustainable business and vegan food.
+This ultra-hip vegan cafe located in the heart of our university district is known for its sustainable business practices and vegan food.
 Their tables are constructed from recycled cardboard and soups are served in glass jars.
-This is a great spot to get some vegan coffee and hot vegan soup while getting some work done with their wifi and university feel.
+This is a great spot to get vegan coffee and hot vegan soup while getting some work done with their wifi and university feel.

 Traveling in Munich during the Christmas market season, and want to find the best festival vegan and vegetarian foods during the holidays?
 Then read my vegan and vegetarian to traditional German foods at Christmas.